-This chapter gives more details about how to optimize and tune the server by using the features available in IBM solidDB main memory engine.
+This chapter gives more details about how to optimize and tune the server by using the features available in solidDB In-memory Engine.

 4.1 Algorithm for Choosing Which Tables to Store in Memory

 If you have enough memory to put some, but not all, tables in memory, here is a strategy that will guide you in choosing which tables to put in memory.